prorev/prorev.github.io/_posts/2020-04-02-machine-learning_questions.md

 Anything perceives its environment by sensors and acts upon an environment by effectors are known as Agent.
 Agents includes robots, humans and programs.

+Agents are well known term in one particular machine learning branch called **reinforcement learning**.

 ## 39. We update the weights of our NN directly based on the: